 - Fantasyland (near Pinocchio Village Haus)

-You can also have a PhotoPass photo taken at the Liberty Square Gazebo with Santa Claus!
+You could also have a PhotoPass photo taken at the Liberty Square Gazebo with Santa Claus!

-One of the main selling points to this event is the fact that the reduced capacity means you can knock out a bunch of attractions with little to no waits.
+One of the main selling points to this event was the fact that the reduced capacity means you could knock out a bunch of attractions with little to no waits.

 Main Street, U.S.A.